MicrosoftDocs/azure-docs-powershell/archive/docs-conceptual/azps-11.2.0/azurerm-retirement-overview.md

 ---
-description: Overview of the AzureRM PowerShell module retirement including steps and tools for migrating Azure PowerShell scripts from AzureRM to the new Az PowerShell module. ms.custom: devx-track-azurepowershell ms.devlang: powershell ms.service: azure-powershell
+description: Overview of the AzureRM PowerShell module retirement including steps and tools for migrating Azure PowerShell scripts from AzureRM to the Az PowerShell module. ms.custom: devx-track-azurepowershell ms.devlang: powershell ms.service: azure-powershell